mmisw/mmiorr-docs/docs/from2to3.md

 | "self-resolvable" URI HTML resolution       | Direct dispatch[4]

-At a more technically level, the major changes include:
+At a more technical level, the major changes include:

 | Aspect                              | v3
 | ---------------------------         |--------------------